jackheywood/DesignPatterns/README.md

 #### Summary

 - A **proxy** is a class that functions as an interface to a particular resource
 - That resource may be remote, expensive to construct, or may require logging or some other added functionality
+- A proxy has the same interface as the underlying object
+- To create a proxy, simply replicate the existing interface of an object
+- Add relevant functionality to the redefined member functions
+- Different proxies (_communication, logging, caching, etc._) have completely
+  different behaviours

 ## Behavioural Patterns